 - 2010 Tenth Anniversary of the Disability Service.
 The Disability Service held its first symposium with the launch of a student experience book.

 - 2010 The pathways in Front Square were completed, allowing a full accessible journey through the main square of the campus.

 - 2010 The Unilink Service launched the Self-Management Programme for students with mental health difficulties.

 - 2011 The Asperger’s Syndrome Support Service website was officially launched by the Minister for Health, Dr. James O’Reilly in November 2011

-- 2011 Unilink, in collaboration with TCD Equality Fund, the TCD Staff Office and the Student Union, developed the 5 A Day for Mental Health booklet, leaflet and website.
+- 2011 Unilink, in collaboration with TCD Equality Fund, the TCD Staff Office and the Student's Union, developed the '5 A Day for Mental Health' booklet, leaflet and website.

 - 2011 Trinity received the UK JISC TechDis OASES Award for Institutional Progress on Equality using Technology.
 Trinity was chosen as one of six institutions that have an exemplary approach to embedding accessibility into institutional policy, thereby ensuring equality of access to teaching and learning for all students.

 - 2011 The Pathways to Trinity website was launched on 11th April 2011 to community groups, second level students, professionals / practitioner bodies, schools and guidance counsellors.